vechain/docs/tutorials/Connex-upgrade-Connex2_en.md

 next: false
 ---

-# Upgrading Connex1 to Connex2
+# Upgrading Dependencies from Connex1 to Connex2

-Connex2 was born as a js lib with Sync2 published.
-That's make the Dapp and Sync2 independent.
+Connex2 is published as a javascript library as Sync2 published.
+Making the Dapps and Sync2 more independent from each other.

-## Compat Mode
--   Dapp build on Connex2 and running in Sync1 with same network.

 ## Differences between Connex1 and Connex2

--   Connex1 is Sync1's build-in api.
+-   Connex1 is a build-in api within Sync1.
 The DApps build on Connex1 are dependent on Sync1.

--   Connex2 is a JS lib.
-The Dapp need import, and create the instance.
-Completely Support Sync2 and almost Sync1.
+-   Connex2 is a JS library.
+The Dapp needs to manually import Connex2 and create the instance of it.

+## Compatible Mode

+Dapps primarily built with Connex2 can be run in Sync1, however:
+- If the network requirement is different, eg. main-net Dapp running on test-net environment, it treats Sync1 as a plain browser and tries to launch Sync2.
+- If the network requirement is the same, eg. main-net Dapp running on main-net environment, it runs in compatible mode, and most common apis works.
+- New Connex2 APIs are not avaialbe even in compatible mode, they are available for Connex2 exclusively.

-## Connex2 changes
+## Connex2 Changes

 ### Install Connex2
 - Include in ``` <script> ```tag